 Identity And Access Management: Everything You Need To Know

-What Are Identity Management Solutions?
+What Are Identity And Access Management Solutions?

 Our digital identities contain information that defines our role and our level of access in the overall enterprise hierarchy, as well as information about who we are and how to contact us.
 Identities do not remain stagnant and evolve over time – if there is a change to the role or work technologies, for example.
 The role of an identity management solution is to keep tabs on these changes to effectively identify individuals, ensuring that the correct people are granted appropriate access.